whblondeau/gyre/finding_flotsam.md

 The worst of them all was the Priestess, Dhagaska, a short, hunched figure in a slashed robe.
 In any other company, the Captain would have commanded full attention.
 But this wild woman with feathers and bones and sharks’ teeth bound in her hair drew the eye.
 Her black-eyed gaze was sharp, and it burned.
 She looked at the castaways as if she knew something they did not.

 The Captain's snarl suddenly relaxed into a slight grin.
-"Rigging cat, eh?
-Yes, I think we can use another rigging cat."
+“Rigging cat, eh?
+Yes, I think we can use another rigging cat.”
 There came a slight stir from the crew.
 One or two snorts of quiet, unsettling laughter.
-"And we can use more hands, it's true enough.
-If you're as clever as your mouth, and run as fast."
+“And we can use more hands, it's true enough.
+If you're as clever as your mouth, and run as fast.”

 The sailors were a mixed lot: Paritids, Antarctics, Racha.
 And there were some that were of a kind that Eastwind recognized as Bhalong: heavy, muscular women of paler skin, with an air of menace and violence.
 They came from seaports on the western coast of Osz.
 Eastwind knew something of Bhalong customs and culture, and had in fact encountered them before.
 She didn’t like them much, but respected them as fighters.
 The Captain was one of them.